planarnetwork/dtd2mysql/README.md

 uk-rail-import --fares /path/to/RJFAFxxx.ZIP
 ```
 ## Notes
+### null values

+Values marked as all asterisks, emtpy spaces, or in the case of dates - zeros, are set to null.
+This is to preverse the integrity of the column type.
+For instance a route code is numerical although the data feed often uses ***** to signify any so this value is converted to null.

+### keys
 Although every record format has a composite key defined in the specification an `id` field is added as the fields in the composite key are sometimes null.
 This is no longer supported in modern versions of MariaDB or MySQL.

+### missing data
+At present journey segments, class legends, rounding rules, print formats  and the fares data feed meta data are not imported.
+They are either deprecated or irrelevant.
+Raise an issue or PR if you would like them added.

 ## Contributing